hackclub/hackclub/workshops/backjack/README.md

  </details>

 # Challenge
 Now go on and show everyone what you have made.
-Aren't they impress about this or you too,  well I have something in store for you to try out :
+Aren't they impress about this or you too,  well I have something in store for you to try it out :

- +  Make the game to  be able to take a bet from the player which will reward the player coins if the won check out again that video about how the game work: struggling? try to check out [my code](https://repl.it/@chrisrama/blackjack-gameCoinBase#main.cpp), I have added some function that accepts number(money) from the user and doubles the player's bet if they win, or decrease their bet amount to the account if they loose
+ +  Make the game to  be able to take a bet from the player which will reward the player coins if they win check out again that video about how the game work:

+   Struggling?
+Try to check out [my code](https://repl.it/@chrisrama/blackjack-gameCoinBase#main.cpp), I have added some function that accepts a number(money) from the user and doubles the player's bet if they win, or decrease their bet amount to the account if they lose

  + Can you make a new option that allows the player to double the amount before the play says hit or bust, someone just might want more money you know, or if the play changes their mind and would like to decrease their bet amount, there could just slit the bet amount.
-Can you do this to your game? [check out my example here](https://repl.it/@chrisrama/BlackjackgameDoubleSplit#main.cpp)
+Can you do this to your game?
+[Check out my example here](https://repl.it/@chrisrama/BlackjackgameDoubleSplit#main.cpp)

- + What if I keep forgetting how much might score from the dealer, create and variable that keeps a record of the number of the player and the dealer then after the player has won or loose and finish the game, so he can see his score compare to the dealer. [check out my code here](https://repl.it/@chrisrama/Blackjack-game-Winner-review#main.cpp)
+ + What if I keep forgetting how much might score from the dealer, create and variable that keeps a record of the number of the player and the dealer then after the player has won or loose and finish the game, so he can see his score compare to the dealer.
+[Check out my code here](https://repl.it/@chrisrama/Blackjack-game-Winner-review#main.cpp)

  + Add Multiple players inside the game, so more than 3 people can play together.

 Are people impress now, add more feature you think can be cool for the game